 Bursitis is can strike almost any joint in the body.
 Hips, shoulders, knees and elbows are especially vulnerable.
 When the fluid-filled sacks (bursae) become inflamed, the pain can become overwhelming.
 It is hard to lift an arm when you have bursitis in a shoulder.

 This reader of our syndicated newspaper column reports that the bursitis in his hip no longer responded to steroid injections.
 We’re not that surprised.
-A Danish study in JAMA Internal Medicine (June, 2015) revealed that cortisone-type injections into the knee did not produce any measurable benefit when it came to exercise.
+A Danish study in JAMA Internal Medicine (Henriksen et al, June, 2015) revealed that cortisone-type injections into the knee did not produce any measurable benefit when it came to exercise.
+Further research by these investigators confirmed that corticosteroid injections into painful joints are not justified by evidence (Riis et al, Osteoarthritis and Cartilage, Feb.
+2017).

 If anything, repeated cortisone injections into joints may slow healing and ultimately lead to osteoarthritis and bone deterioration.
-That’s why alternatives approaches to inflammation are so intriguing.
+That’s why alternative approaches to inflammation are so intriguing.

 Q. I have suffered from bursitis in my right hip for about four years.
 I had six cortisone shots in my hip during this time.
 The first shots helped a lot, but the later ones did virtually nothing.